topbitdu/unidom-party/ROADMAP.md

 ## v1.2
 1. Improve the As Source Party concern to add the #relate! method
 2. Improve the As Target Party concern to add the #is_related! method

+## v1.3
+1. Collaborating model & migration
+2. Improve the As Source Party concern to add the #relate? method
+3. Improve the As Target Party concern to add the #is_related? method